 The bad news: A lot of the time, we’ll forget.
 Or get distracted.
 Or have our heads turned by one of the three hundred other lovely things that have been pitched to us this month.

 The solution: Keep your stockists warm by getting in touch at regular intervals.
 Take some responsibility for keeping our wholesale partnership alive.
 If you don’t, it’s very easy for us to forget all about you.

-8. “My stockists will think I’m pestering them if I make contact too often.”
+8. “My stockists will think I’m pestering them.”

 The good news: It’s actually pretty hard to pester a retailer who already likes you.
 And you know they do, because they bought your stuff.

 Most of the time, we’re just glad to hear from you.
 If you’re sending us emails three times a week or are constantly on the phone, that would be annoying.
 But every month or so?
-That’s not likely to be a problem.
+Not likely to be a problem.